-Gas leaf blowers are fast and powerful, making them a top choice for homeowners who need to handle wet leaves and heavy debris or clean up large properties.
-Maintaining a gas engine takes more work than an electric motor: They require regular servicing and winterization in the off-season, and most run only with a precise mixture of gas and oil.
+Gas leaf blowers are fast and powerful, making them a top choice for homeowners who need to handle wet leaves and heavy debris or to clean up large properties.
+Maintaining a gas engine takes more work than an electric motor: They require regular servicing and winterization in the offseason, and most run only with a precise mixture of gas and oil.
 However, users who need heavy-duty performance say the extra work is worth it.

-For gas models, try to find one with good handling and reliability.
-Although battery runtime and power-cord lengths aren't limitations, "handhelds get uncomfortable after 45 minutes" because of their weight, says Sal Vaglica at ThisOldHouse.com.
+When choosing a gas model, it's important to find one with good handling and reliability.
+Although there are no battery run times and power-cord lengths to deal with, "handhelds get uncomfortable after 45 minutes" because of their weight, says Sal Vaglica at This Old House.

 Our Best Reviewed gas model, the Hitachi 23.9cc Handheld Blower (Est. $130) , stands out for its high-quality parts, excellent sweeping ability and ease of use.
 The model, which has a top airspeed of 170 mph, features a commercial-grade engine that meets California's tough air-quality standards.
 It also has a variable-speed trigger and large, two-finger throttle lever for easy operation, although it doesn't vacuum or mulch.
 It is relatively light at 8.6 pounds and has the longest warranty -- seven years -- of any blower model we found.

 The 23.9cc Handheld Blower is among the models tested in ConsumerReport.org's comparative test of more than 50 models, and it earns a recommendation from Roy Berendsohn of Popular Mechanics, who says it has an effective airstream and can even move soggy debris and prickly seedpods.
 Similarly, the editors of 10rate.com name this model among their Top 10 leaf-blower picks, praising its low-emission engine and commending its ability to "handle large quantities of leaves, debris and grass clippings."